Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Cactaceae >>> Cylindropuntia chlorotica

 Opuntia chlorotica

 Photographed in the Wickenburg Mountains, Yavapai County, Arizona, USA.
-The image is hosted at Wikimedia Project.
+The image is hosted at higher resolution on the Wikimedia Project.

-SHRUB:This prickly pear usu. grows upright from a single stem/trunk and exceptional specimens can reach 2 meters tall.
+SHRUB:This prickly pear usually grows upright from a single stem/trunk and exceptional specimens can reach 2 meters tall.

 RANGE: A robust prickly pear of mid to upper elevations of the Sonoran Desert.
-Also ranging into the Mojave and Chihuahuan Deserts.
+Also ranging into the Mohave and Chihuahuan Deserts.

 SPINES: Many specimens in the Sonoran Desert have few larger spines.
 Instead, the areoles are beset with great numbers of smaller glochids that are extremely sharp and painfull.